Rosemary is a member of the mint or Lamiaceae family. It is a type of perennial herb hailing originally from the Mediterranean.

 Cool room temperature around 60° to 65° degrees Fahrenheit (15° – 18° C), a bit of humidity, and good air circulation are important to success when keeping these plants indoors for the winter.

-Allow the soil surrounding the plant to dry out completely between waterings and then water thoroughly.
+Allow the soil surrounding the plant to dry out completely between irrigation times and then water thoroughly.

 Work about four teaspoons of the product into the soil surrounding the plant and then water deeply.